benjamincanac/imperium/README.md

 The function (can be `asynchronous` by returning a `Promise`) will be used to determine if your user has the role.

-You can for example get your user in MongoDB and return :
+For example, you can get your user in MongoDB and return:
 - a `Boolean` (`true` if user has the corresponding role, otherwise `false`)
 - an `Object` to compare with the route actions